Adrian Vidal

 Agentic AI is expanding the surface area for automation faster than most security and governance frameworks can adapt.

-Here's what we're seeing in the field:
+Here's what we're seeing in enterprise deployments:

 Data quality risks are unavoidable.
 Unlike other AI risks that can be managed through narrow permissions, data quality issues affect nearly every agent scenario.
 Data freshness changes daily or hourly, and agents can easily produce confident-sounding but incorrect outcomes when working with stale information.